darrenburns/ward/docs/source/guide/writing_tests.rst

         m.__file__ = path
         assert _build_package_name(m) == pkg

-When you run this test, you can see that it gets skipped, and the ``reason`` is displayed in the console:

 .. image:: ../_static/conditional_skip.png
     :align: center
     :alt: Output of a conditionally skipped, parameterised test.